sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-acpi-profile.md

     <td><p>18</p></td>
     <td><p>SetNoPPIClear_True</p>
     <p></p></td>
-    <td><p>A configuration change was requested to allow the Operating System to clear the computer’s TPM (Trusted Platform Module) without asking for user confirmation in the future.</p>
+    <td><p>A configuration change was requested to allow the Operating System to clear the computer's TPM (Trusted Platform Module) without asking for user confirmation in the future.</p>
     <p>NOTE: This action does not clear the TPM, but by approving this configuration change, future actions to clear the TPM will not require user confirmation.</p>
     <p>WARNING: Clearing erases information stored on the TPM.
 You will lose all created keys and access to data encrypted by these keys.</p>
     <p>Press &lt;CAK&gt; to approve future Operating System requests to clear the TPM</p>